U.S. Route 70 in North Carolina: 21st century

 On June 9, 2008, the Clayton Bypass opened, redirecting US 70 onto I-40 between exits 306 to 309 and then on a new 10.7 mi four-lane freeway bypass south of Clayton.
 Planning for the bypass began in 1991, but construction did not start until 2005 because of several delays regarding the dwarf wedgemussel, an endangered species, habitat in the area.
 Originally scheduled for completion in June 2009, a severe drought in 2007–2008 allowed construction to proceed more rapidly than anticipated.
 NCDOT was given the approval by AASHTO to officially designate US 70 along the bypass on May 6, 2008, with the former alignment becoming an extension of US 70 Bus.
 Compared to the former alignment through Clayton, the bypass is estimated to cut fifteen minutes of travel time for drivers traveling between Raleigh and eastern North Carolina.

 In 2010, US 70 was placed on Statesville Boulevard, a then new 3.81 mi four-lane expressway running east of Statesville towards Salisbury; the former alignment was downgraded to a secondary road.

 In December 2011, the first section of the Goldsboro Bypass was opened from I-795 to Wayne Memorial Drive.
 The section was temporarily numbered as NC 44, while the western and eastern sections were under construction.
 The western section of the bypass from US 70 west of Goldsboro to I-795 opened on October 17, 2015.
 The final section from Wayne Memorial Drive to US 70 was completed in May 2016.
-The route is currently listed as US 70 Bypass., while the routes in the city are currently being signed as US 70 and US 70 Business.
+The route was listed as US 70 Bypass., while the routes in the city are currently being signed as US 70 and US 70 Business.
+In May 2022, US 70 Bypass was replaced by I-42; I-42 signage replaced US 70 Bypass signage in Fall 2024.

 In 2013, US 70 was placed on a new freeway, with an interchange with NC 148 at Falling Creek.
 Justification for the improvement was given as a need for better service to the Global TransPark; the old alignment was reduced from four to two lanes, becoming Sanderson Way (SR 2032).

 In east Durham, the construction of the East End Connector linking NC 147 and US 70 began in February 2015 as part of the I-885 proposal.
 The project also altered the interchanges at Carr Road and NC 98 (Holloway Street), to a dumbbell and a diamond interchange, respectively.
 Once scheduled to be completed in January 2020, the East End Connector and related road improvement projects were eventually completed on June 30, 2022.
 I-885 was officially designated along the entire freeway portion of US 70, a route that continues past US 70 down toward I-40 through the Research Triangle Park.